FoundinAntiquity/Medulla/README.md

 ## Development process

 1. With help from Latin teachers in various locations, confirm whether any serious restrictions are imposed on the project by local Latin curricula, inter-school competitions or standardised tests.
-Timeline: This is more or less complete now.
-I have identified the NLE (National Latin Exam) in the US and CE (Common Entrance) Latin examinations in the UK as having some influence on course planning in their respective regions.
+Timeline: (Nov 2025) This is more or less complete now.
+I have identified the NLE (National Latin Exam) in the US and CE (Common Entrance) Latin examinations in the UK as having some influence on course planning in their respective regions, while state-set curricula have relatively little effect on course design.

 2. Survey: What are the major textbooks being used to teach Latin in high schools?
 Timeline: By 1 Dec 2025 at latest, release a survey for Latin teachers to report what textbook they are currently using in high school.
 Include some demographic data on the teachers' region, year levels, etc. Also include questions about feedback on the grammar and vocabulary sequence of textbooks they have used.
 Survey responses are to be collected in December and January.